Bayzid123/Bayzid123/README.md

 ## Hi there 👋, I'm Bayzid.
 ####  A passionate Software Engineer.

-I'm a software engineer with over two years of experience developing and maintaining software applications.
+I'm a software engineer with over three years of experience developing and maintaining software applications.
 I have a strong background in C#, .NET Core, ReactJS, and Store Procedure and have worked on projects ranging from ERP Software, HR-Management, Shipping Management, etc. I'm passionate about solving complex problems and creating innovative solutions that meet the needs of my clients or organization.
 Nice to meet you!"

 Skills:  C# / .NET Core / SQL / REACT / JS / HTML / CSS